 The controlled scope of GUPress operations allows the continuance of a highly focused commitment to individual titles that has contributed significantly to its twenty years of leadership in publishing on Deaf issues.
 Gallaudet University Press brings unmatched experience and knowledge to the marketplace for books on and for the Deaf community, its advocates, and scholars invested in the study of Deaf society.

-Gallaudet University Press publishes scholarly and general interest books, children’s books, and sign language and textbooks.
+Gallaudet University Press publishes scholarly books, general interest books, and sign language and textbooks.

 The Sociolinguistics in Deaf Communities Series